-In her 2007 book The How of Happiness, positive psychology researcher Sonja Lyubomirsky describes happiness as “the experience of joy, contentment, or positive well-being, combined with a sense that one’s life is good, meaningful, and worthwhile.”
+In her bestseller book, The How of Happiness, positive psychologist Sonja Lyubomirsky defines happiness as “the experience of joy, contentment, or positive well-being, combined with a sense that one’s life is good, meaningful, and worthwhile.”

-We bring you a compilation of perhaps the best posts on Happiness that came out in 2015.
-All these find roots in the science of Psychology.
-We hope this collection of reads will enrich you, humor you, and get you to re-think your ideas on happiness.
-We apologize that while choosing these, personal bias may have crept in unintended.
+We bring you a compilation of answers to some of the best FAQs on happiness.
+The answers here have firm roots in science.
+We hope these answers will enrich you, humor you, and get you to re-think your ideas on what ideally makes us happy.

-A NYT post by Tara Parker-Pope that explores the power of expressive writing.
-This kind of writing has benefits.
-And it is based on the idea that we all have a personal narrative that shapes our view of the world and ourselves.
-But our inner voice isn’t always smooth.
+It is based on the idea that while we all have a personal narrative that shapes our view of the world and ourselves, our inner voice is not always smooth.